ku-sldg/copland-avm/README.md

 ## Build Instructions

-To step through the proof scripts in `src/` interactively, make sure you have [Coq](https://coq.inria.fr/opam-using.html) and [ProofGeneral](https://proofgeneral.github.io/) installed on your system (Tested on Coq version 8.12.0), then type:
+To step through the proof scripts in `src/` interactively, make sure you have [Coq](https://coq.inria.fr/opam-using.html) and [ProofGeneral](https://proofgeneral.github.io/) installed on your system (Tested on Coq versions 8.11 and 8.12), then type:

 `cd src ; make`